Hellraiser III: Hell on Earth: Reception

 On release, reviews of Hellraiser III were overall more positive than Hellbound.
 Kane attributes this to the film's more commercial aspirations than the previous two films.
 Variety's review echoed this, calling it "highly commercial", and Jack Yeovil of Empire said it is "a good horror sequel" that succeeds in its simple goal: to appeal to mainstream American teenagers.
 Nigel Floyd of Time Out London called it "adult horror to die for".
 Marc Savlov, film critic for The Austin Chronicle, instead called the film "about as traumatic as a de-clawed Cerebus".
 In a retrospective review from 2006, Steve Barton of Dread Central called it "just plain goofy" and a low point in the series.
-Rotten Tomatoes, a review aggregator that collects both contemporary and modern reviews, reports that 40% of 20 surveyed critics gave the film a positive review; the average rating is 4.4/10.

 Writing for The Washington Post, Richard Harrington described the plot and themes as faithful to the previous films.
 Pinhead, he said, is "more ambitious, and more dangerous, than ever", and there is "never a dull moment".
 Compared to the first film, which he dubbed "deliciously original", Savlov said Hellraiser III is a "tepid and wholly uninspired retread of various genre conventions".
 Yeovil praised Atkins' script for its "surprisingly careful characterisations" and abandoning the "waffling metaphysics" of the previous film, but said that Pinhead remains "a sub-Freddy goon" and the film has been purged of some of Barker's perversity and ambiguity.
 Owen Gleiberman of Entertainment Weekly rated it a letter grade of C− and wrote that the film, though it has a provocative theme, is more oriented toward vulgar depictions of gore than "the thin line separating pleasure and pain".
 Janet Maslin of The New York Times wrote that the series' mythology had become too complex by this point for newcomers to understand despite its popularity with horror fans.
 At the Los Angeles Times, Kevin Thomas described the plot as "quite imaginative and even poignant" but said the violence numbs audiences looking for more than just gory special effects, unlike the first film.
 Chicago Tribune critic Johanna Steinmetz said that Joey and Pinhead do not have chemistry, and their back stories fail to mesh with the rest of the plot.